CARE: Co-Attention Network for Joint Entity and Relation Extraction: Introduction

 Unfortunately, existing joint approaches still exhibit certain limitations.
 Some methods \citep{bekoulis2018joint,eberts2020span} encounter feature confusion due to the utilization of shared representations across both subtasks.
 In addition, most existing joint models \citep{bekoulis2018joint,eberts2020span,wei2020novel} fail to effectively model the interaction between NER and RE.
 Considering that entity information often carries significant relational indicators, and conversely, relation information contains valuable cues about entities, this oversight results in suboptimal performance.

-To overcome the above limitations, it necessitates effective approaches that disentangle features, enhance representation learning, and foster a more harmonious interaction between the two interconnected tasks.
+To overcome the above limitations, effective approaches are needed that disentangle features, enhance representation learning, and foster a more harmonious interaction between the two interconnected tasks.
 To this end, we address the following two main challenges:

 Firstly, how to alleviate feature confusion within the joint model when learning features across the two subtasks?
-Our approach involves employing task-specific multi-layer perceptions, enabling the acquisition of task-specified representations for each subtask independently, thereby avoiding feature overlap or conflict.
+Our approach involves employing task-specific multi-layer perceptrons, enabling the acquisition of task-specified representations for each subtask independently, thereby avoiding feature overlap or confusion.

 Secondly, how to effectively model the intricate interaction between the two subtasks within a joint framework?
-We propose to employ co-attention mechanism to model two-way interaction between NER and RE.
-Therefore, entity information can be harnessed to predict relations, and vice versa, enabling mutual enhancement between two subtasks.
+We propose to employ a co-attention mechanism to model two-way interaction between NER and RE.
+Therefore, entity information can be harnessed to predict relations, and vice versa, enabling mutual enhancement between the two subtasks.

 In summary, our main contributions are as follows: \begin{itemize}

 \item We propose CARE, a \textbf{C}o-\textbf{A}ttention network for joint entity and \textbf{R}elation \textbf{E}xtraction, which can effectively exploit interactions between subtasks.